Skip to main content

 Harassment

 Electronic communication that is repeated and unwanted may constitute harassment.
 In general, communication targeted at a specific individual with the intent to harass or threaten is a violation of Cornell policy.
 If you receive unwanted e-mail or other form of communication, you may want to consider notifying the sender that it is unwanted.
 Many times a person will not realize that their communication is unwanted unless you tell them.
-If the sender continues to communicate after being placed on notice, or if you feel uncomfortable confronting the sender, the incident should be reported to the Office of the Judicial Administrator.
+If the sender continues to communicate after being placed on notice, or if you feel uncomfortable confronting the sender, the incident should be reported to the Office of Student Conduct and Community Standards.
 You should also contact the Cornell Police if the situation is potentially serious and requires immediate attention.
 Save electronic copies of anything that can be used as evidence.

 Forgery